kaycix/northcoastcnpsnursery/index.md

 banner:
-    excerpt: "Note: We will be closed this Wednesday 11/20 through Saturday 11/23 due to the weather.
-Stay safe everyone!"
-#    excerpt: "Good News!
-We will be open all Saturdays in November 10a - 3p in addition to our weekly Volunteer Open Hours."
+    excerpt: "We will be open for shopping Saturday November 30th 10am - 3pm in addition to our weekly Volunteer Open Hours."

 sale_banner: false